Top Stories: Rex Tillerson in Russia, Sean Spicer, J. Geils

 White House Press Secretary Sean Spicer apologized for remarks he made yesterday at a press briefing in which he attempted to compare the evils of Assad to Adolf Hitler and incorrectly suggested Hitler "didn't even sink to using chemical weapons" against his own people during World War II.
 "I was obviously trying to make a point about the heinous acts that Assad had made against his own people last week using chemical weapons and gas, and frankly I mistakenly used an inappropriate and insensitive reference to the Holocaust for which frankly there is no comparison," Spicer told CNN.
 "For that I apologize, it was a mistake to do that."

-United Airlines takes 'full responsibility:' CEO
+United Airlines CEO says he felt 'shame'

-United Airlines CEO Oscar Munoz said in a letter to employees that the company takes "full responsibility" for a recent and widely condemned incident in which a passenger was dragged off a flight to make room for crew members.
-"I deeply apologize to the customer forcibly removed and to all the customers aboard," Munoz wrote.
-"No one should ever be mistreated this way."
-A company spokesman said yesterday that the plane was not overbooked, contradicting what the airline previously said.
+United Airlines CEO Oscar Munoz said in a new interview today that he felt "shame" over a recent and widely condemned incident in which a passenger was dragged off a flight to make room for crew members.
+"This will never happen again," Munoz told ABC News' Good Morning America.
+A United Airlines spokesman said yesterday that the plane was not overbooked, contradicting what the company previously said.

 Also: